Intel launches high-end server chip for the cloud

 It is designed to support the servers and workstations that handle what Intel estimates will be 33 percent annual growth of data traffic through 2015.

 Intel has already shipped its new platform to a host of server manufacturers.
-It said several - including Hewlett-Packard Co (HPQ.N), Dell Inc DELL.O, IBM (IBM.N), Oracle Corp ORCL.O and Cisco Systems Inc (CSCO.O) - are expected to announce Xeon-based server platforms on Tuesday.
+It said several - including Hewlett-Packard Co, Dell Inc, IBM, Oracle Corp and Cisco Systems Inc - are expected to announce Xeon-based server platforms on Tuesday.

 AMD has lost ground to Intel in the server market in past years but hopes SeaMicro can help its expansion into low-power solutions in massive data centers.
 But Intel executives said their own Xeon E5 platform can improve energy efficiency by more than 50 percent in some cases versus the previous generation.